Campus-FB-Logo

 Missing supplies?

-Now that you know how to use "the older ways" if you prefer, it is still up to you to decide what features you like from your current version and which ones you miss from "the old days".
-Of course, not all the changes still have the option to revert back but in some cases, you can still check and get the tools in the way you were comfortable.
+Now you know how to use "the older ways" if you prefer.
+You still have to decide what features you like from your current version and which ones you miss from "the old days".
+Not all the new features have the option to revert back.
+In some cases, you can still check and get the tools in the way you were comfortable.
 Maybe, with time, you will start enjoying the new way to use your PaintShop Pro.

 Are there any other "old" features that you miss?